oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Each of these promotions uses the same semantics as a `castExpression` to promote an operand to the target type.

-OData does not define an implicit conversion between string and numeric types.

 ### <a name="SystemQueryOptionfilter" href="#SystemQueryOptionfilter">5.1.2 System Query Option `$filter`</a>

 The `$filter` system query option allows clients to filter a collection